laminas/technical-steering-committee/meetings/agenda.md

 This said, there should be no reason why we need `locked` dependencies for all PHP versions.

-### Enable Coveralls support in laminas-continuous-integration-action

-The switch from Travis to Github Actions has seen Coveralls support not ported.

-[Filippo Tessarotto](https://github.com/Slamdunk) asks to re-enable it: having the code-coverage feedback automation is a great value and helps maintainers evaluate pull-request validity.

 ### Remove `laminas/laminas-zendframework-bridge` dependency from our packages

 Over the past few weeks, we received multiple reports of people requesting us to drop `laminas/laminas-zendframework-bridge`